carlk13/smrs/README.md

 # **Generating Sufficient Querysets for Information Pursuit using Sparse Representative Modeling**

-This repository contains the implementation in python using pytorch of the Sparse Modeling Representative Selection algorithm proposed by Elhamifar et al. in "See all by looking at a Few " for the Bachelor's Thesis of **Carl Kemmerich**, supervised by Prof. Dr. Gitta Kutyniok and Stefan Kolek M.Sc. at the Bavarian AI Chair for Mathematical Foundations of Artificial Intelligence at Ludwig-Maximilians-Universität Munich.
+This repository contains the Python implementation (using PyTorch) of the Sparse Modeling Representative Selection (SMRS) algorithm proposed by Elhamifar et al. in "See all by looking at a Few ".
+It was developed as part of the Bachelor's Thesis of **Carl Kemmerich**, supervised by Prof. Dr. Gitta Kutyniok and Stefan Kolek M.Sc. at the Bavarian AI Chair for Mathematical Foundations of Artificial Intelligence, Ludwig-Maximilians-Universität Munich.

+---
+## Project Overview
+This project uses SMRS to automatically select informative and diverse queries for use in explainable models like Information Pursuit (IP).
+It leverages CLIP embeddings to compute cosine similarities between images and natural language queries.

+The goal is to reduce the size of the queryset without sacrificing informativeness, which is especially useful for large-scale vision tasks where annotation or query design is expensive.

+---
+## Research Context & Results

+This implementation:
+- Enables sparse selection of queries from a larger candidate set.
+- Improves computational efficiency and interpretability in IP.
+- Was validated using CIFAR-10, where SMRS successfully selected representative queries that outperform random subsets in informativeness.

+More details can be found in the thesis PDF, available upon request.

+---

+## Contributions

+The repository contains the following contributions:
+- PyTorch implementation of the SMRS algorithm (based on Elhamifar et al.).
+- Integration with CLIP for computing image-query cosine similarities.
+- Scripts for:
+    - Running SMRS on a custom query set and (a subset of) CIFAR-10 images
+    - Running SMRS on standard datasets
+- Instructions for generating input query sets

 ---

 ## Getting Started